joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/12/24/world/europe/europe-covid-pandemic-omicron.html?searchResultPosition=3

 **A member of the K-pop band BTS tests positive for Covid.**\
-`The K-pop singer Suga discovered that he was infected after returning to South Korea from the United States.`\
+`The K-pop star Suga discovered that he was infected after returning to South Korea from the United States.`\
 https://nytimes.com/2021/12/24/arts/music/suga-bts-covid.html?searchResultPosition=4

 **He Paid $30 for a Drawing.
 It Could Be a Renaissance Work Worth Millions.**\